 - Up to $20,000 per accident uninsured/uninsured motorist protection

 - Up to $1000 Medical Payments

 You can’t get comprehensive and collision coverage through this plan, but can purchase that directly through the agent that assists you.

 How much can you save by using the low-cost program?
 Here’s a list of the annual rates below.

 |County||Liability||Uninsured Motorist Bodily Injury||Medical Payments||Youthful Male Surcharge||Inexperienced Driver Surcharge||Age 16-18 Driver Surcharge|

 These rates certainly do not reflect California’s new genderless car insurance laws as males aged 19-24 must pay a 30 percent surcharge with this program.
 Their rates will likely be reformulated.

-However, if I cautioned previously that the standard liability limits are insufficient, I must caution that these lowered limits are far less protective.
-Shop around to see if you could find a policy with adequate protection for a price you can afford!
+However, if we cautioned previously that the standard liability limits are insufficient, we must also caution that these lowered limits are far less protective.
+Shop around to see if you could find a policy with adequate protection for a price you can afford.

 Automobile insurance fraud plays a big role in rates.
-It’s estimated the 10 percent of your premium is wasted on fraudulent activity.
-In other words, if there was no fraud, you’d pay 10 percent lower premiums!
+It’s estimated the 10 percent of your rate is wasted on fraudulent activity.
+In other words, if there was no fraud, you’d pay 10 percent lower rates.